 If you’re the musical type, look up some tabs to a song you both like and learn it on that guitar you’ve been neglecting.
 Practice until you know it by heart, and bust it out at your next social gathering to wow your friends with your undeniable talent.
 No instruments in the house?
 Get YouTube up and running, find the karaoke version of your favourite song, and sing your hearts out!
 It can be quite cathartic to make some racket while you’re cooped up at home.

-Dress up for a night in
+Dress up for a date night in

 Go through each other’s closets and pick out your favourite fancy outfits.
 Maybe it’s that dress you wore to your cousin’s wedding or that blazer that would have cost a fortune if it weren’t for that crazy sale at the Bay.
 You don’t need to go anywhere to be seen looking your best, so get dolled up, take some photos, and have fun dressing up (and dressing down when you’re ready for bed and clothes are no longer necessary).
+Bonus: check out these awesome at-home date ideas.

 Experiment with your liquor cabinet